There Are Lots of Great Things to Do in Salzburg!

 - Our Guide on Vienna Accommodations

-- Exploring the Best of Innsbruck (coming soon!)
+- Exploring the Best Things to Do in Innsbruck

 Also, if you want to see what the city looks like, you can even watch our Salzburg video on YouTube to see the places mentioned in this post!

 Things To Know When Visiting Salzburg

 If you are planning a trip to Salzburg, there are a number of things you should think about when planning your visit.
 These details include when to visit, how to get around, and where to stay – among other things!
 Salzburg is a popular city so planning in advance is important – especially in the summer.
 We dive into these sections below.

 Salzburg is a city that is located close to the German border which makes getting to Munich pretty easy from here.
 Because of its location close to the Alps, the seasons can be quite different from one another and the city offers visitors something different in each one!

 We visited Salzburg in September and it was still a very nice temperature to be out exploring.
 The flowers were still in bloom in the Mirabell Gardens, too.
 We just needed a light jacket!
 It was still pretty busy – and we can’t even imagine what the summer high tourist season might be like.

 That said, people also visit Salzburg in the wintertime for the Christmas markets, festivities, and as an easy access point for skiing in the mountains surrounding the city.
 If you aren’t going for winter activities, we’d suggest the “shoulder seasons” of spring or fall for fair weather and fewer people.